nemo794/nisarqa/README.md

 eight types of L1/L2 data products will be generated.
 This Quality Assurance (QA) software is designed to look at the data products produced one at a time.
 For each product, the QA code can:
-- Verify the metadata matches the product spec
+- Log if the HDF5's structure matches the product spec
-- Generate metrics, a PDF report, and a summary describing the quality of the product
+- Generate metrics, a PDF report, and a summary CSV describing the quality of the product
 - Run CalTools processes on RSLC products
-- Produce a browse image png for that product
+- Produce a browse image PNG with sidecar KML file for that product

 # Minimum PreRequisites:
 See `environment.yaml` for required packages.